opentap/opentap/doc/Developer Guide/Translating/Readme.md

 [ResXManager](https://marketplace.visualstudio.com/items?itemName=TomEnglert.ResXManager).
-ResXManager is convenient to use because it highlights potential errors such as missing translations, inconsistent casing, inconsistent punctuation, missing argumnents to format strings, and so on.
+ResXManager is convenient to use because it highlights potential errors such as missing translations, inconsistent casing, inconsistent punctuation, missing arguments to format strings, and so on.

+> NOTE: The language selector will be hidden if no language files are available.

 The language of a translation file is determined by parsing the [ISO 639 language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) in